KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 When the service returns the user to the keyboard, the keyboard will automatically try to finish dictation by reading the dictated text and send it to the document.

-You don't have to do anything, since KeyboardKit will take care of everything for you.
-If you however want to customize the dictation behavior, you can override ``KeyboardInputViewController/viewWillHandleDictationResult()`` and add your custom logic to the mix.
+You don't have to do anything, but if you want to customize the dictation behavior, you can override and customize ``KeyboardInputViewController/viewWillHandleDictationResult()``.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro